chezcheddy/cheddyfarm/README.md

-# Berry Farm
+# Cheddy Farm

-Sell your berry for profits
+Stake Cheddar and earn more Cheddar.